 Demonstrate Scout Spirit by living the scout oath and law.
 Tell how you have done your duty to God and how you have lived the Scout Oath and Scout Law in your everyday life.

 Earn five more merit badges (so that you have 11 in all), including any three additional badges from the required list for Eagle.
 You may choose any of the 17 merit badges on the required list for Eagle to fulfill this requirement.
+See Eagle rank requirement 3 for this list.

 While a Star Scout, participate in six hours of service through one or more service projects approved by your Scoutmaster.
 At least three hours of this service must be conservation-related.